HurlesGroupSanger/indelible/README.md

 WINDOW_SIZE: window around position to look for indels/clipped reads (window_size/2 to the left and to the right)
 ```

 **Note**: The above data resources will only work if you run Indelible using the the human GRCh37 reference.
-Instructions for rebuilding these resources for other genome builds is below.

 ## Usage